-I never set out to be an entrepreneur.
+I never set out to be an entrepreneur, or own a business.
 All I really wanted to do was marry a gentleman and be a mommy.
 So I did that.
 I married the man God made for me, and we were blessed with 3 adorable, cuddly, lovable baby girls.

 (girls when they were 9, 11, and 15)